 The Bottle Shop is actually a beer bar.

-Hidden behind dark glass windows and with a name that makes you think it only sells bottled drinks for take out, The Bottle Shop actually has a few tables for customers and a large selection of draft and craft beer, and they don't sell bottles for take out.
+Hidden behind dark glass windows and with a name that makes you think it only sells bottled drinks for take out, The Bottle Shop actually has a few tables for customers and a large selection of draft and craft beer, they also sell bottles for take out.
 And with the price that they charge, you wouldn't want to do that anyway.
 They have posh chairs to make customers feel as if they were in a high-class hotel lounge.

 Bar in Pink's Hot Dogs, Shangri-La at the Fort